travelrepublic/presentation-docker-node/PITCHME.md

 ---

-### A example CI process
+### Example CI process

 - Review the .travis.yml file
-- Make an application change and push to the repository
+- Change the node version and push to the repository
 - Keep an eye on travis, pull the newly built image and run locally